 If you or someone you know needs resources or support related to sexual violence, contact the Maine Coalition Against Sexual Assault’s 24/7 hotline at 800-871-7741.

-A Maine game warden pleaded guilty Wednesday to a disorderly conduct charge stemming from a July incident at a Bangor concert during which his attorney said he was under the influence of a great deal of alcohol.
+A Maine game warden pleaded guilty Wednesday to a disorderly conduct charge stemming from a July incident at a Bangor concert in which a woman reported that he slapped her buttocks and reached under her shorts.

 In exchange for his plea, charges of assault and unlawful sexual touching filed against Jeremy Judd, 42, of Mechanic Falls were dismissed.

 Judd’s attorney, Walter McKee of Augusta, said that his client would keep his job but would be suspended without pay for 60 days.
 He is expected to return to work in mid-February.